Timetable

 If your school or college timetable does not look identical to the board PDF, that does not automatically mean anything is wrong.
 Board documents focus on the scheduled paper date and session.
 Your centre timetable often adds local reporting times, rooms, seating or supervised-break arrangements.
 Start by checking whether the board, subject and paper code still match.
 If they do, the difference may only be formatting or local instructions.
 If they do not, ask your exams officer early and directly.

 The strongest internal links on a timetable page are the ones that help students continue the exam-season workflow.
 That means nearby timetable pages, UCAS and results pages, A Level study resources, and subject hubs that become useful once the dates are fixed.
-The links below were selected from the sitemap for that reason.

 All Exam Timetables 2026